jrgns/sequel-elasticsearch/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sequel-elasticsearch.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jrgns/sequel-elasticsearch.

+Features that needs to be built:

+- [ ] Asyncronous workers so that the updates can be processed in the background.
+- [ ] An `es` method to search through the data on the cluster.
+- [ ] A rake task to create or suggest mappings for a table.

 ## License